 Today Mr Sam Webb, CEO of Livin’, an organisation that specialises in youth mental health, addressed all of our boys and this evening Headspace will present to our school leaders, leaders from various other schools and our parent body.
 If you are unable to attend this session, I encourage you to attend other sessions during the year that could be of benefit to you when you need to have these more difficult conversations with your son.
 Even if your son is thriving, the content of these sessions will assist all boys and families in navigating some challenges that could arise.
 Other difficult topics such as pornography, sleep, electronic devices, safe partying, and young people and the law will be covered throughout the year.

 Difficult conversations can be made a little easier with a good starting point and awareness about where you can seek help should you need it.
 If you can attend these sessions, we believe you will find them worthwhile.

-Details are available on the Wellbeing Series 2017 INSITE and are listed below.
+Details are available below.
 Students are welcome to attend these sessions with you but will also be attending other wellbeing seminars during the year.

 - 22 March: Positive Psychology Training with Paula Robinson of the Positive Psychology Institute